 With Suction Cup:

-1) Open eyelids, apply suction cup to the prosthesis and squeeze the handle.
+1) Open eyelids, apply suction cup (or prosthetic eye remover) to the prosthesis and squeeze the handle.
 When attached, hold handle lightly.

 2) Pull down lower lid with finger.
 Tilt the prosthesis up and out, over the lower lid.
 Squeeze suction cup handle to release.